How Long Does the Probate Process Take in Arizona?

 Which Factors Influence the Length of Probate?

-Probate that lasts just a few months is a best-case scenario, not the only possible time frame.
+Probate that lasts just a year is a best-case scenario, not the only possible time frame.
 There are many factors that affect how long the probate process lasts, including the number of beneficiaries and where they live, whether or not there is a will, whether or not the will is contested, whether the estate is taxable, and more.